 Instructions

-Step 1: Prep Your Beef Pat the beef cubes completely dry with paper towels.
-This step matters more than you’d think.
-Wet beef won’t brown properly.
-Toss the beef with flour, salt, and pepper in a large bowl until each piece has a light coating.
-The flour helps thicken your stew later and creates a better crust when searing.
+Pat the beef cubes completely dry with paper towels.
+Wet beef won’t brown — it steams instead.
+Toss the dried cubes with flour, salt, and pepper until each piece has a light, even coating.
+The flour thickens your stew later and helps build a better crust during searing.

-Step 2: Sear the Meat Press the “Sauté” button on your Instant Pot and let it heat for 2 minutes.
-Add olive oil, then working in two batches, brown the beef cubes for about 3 minutes per side.
-You want a deep golden-brown color.
-Don’t crowd the pot, or the meat will steam instead of sear.
-Transfer browned beef to a plate and set aside.
+Press “Sauté” on your Instant Pot and let it heat for two minutes.
+Add olive oil, then brown the beef in two batches — about three minutes per side.
+You want deep golden-brown color on each piece.
+Crowding the pot kills the sear, so resist the urge to do it all at once.
+Move the browned beef to a plate and set it aside.

-Step 3: Build Your Flavor Base Keep the Instant Pot on “Sauté” mode.
-Toss in your diced onion and cook for 3 minutes, scraping up those brown bits stuck to the bottom.
-Those bits are pure flavor.
-Add garlic and cook for 30 seconds until you can smell it.
-Pour in the wine and use a wooden spoon to scrape every last brown bit off the bottom.
-This step prevents the dreaded “burn” notice later.
+Keep the pot on “Sauté.”
+Add the diced onion and cook for three minutes, scraping up the browned bits stuck to the bottom as you go.
+Those bits carry most of your flavor.
+Add garlic and stir for 30 seconds.
+Pour in the wine and use a wooden spoon to scrape every bit off the bottom — this step prevents the burn notice later.

-Step 4: Combine Everything Stir in tomato paste, then add beef broth, Worcestershire sauce, bay leaves, thyme, and rosemary.
-Return the browned beef and any accumulated juices to the pot.
+Stir in the tomato paste, then add beef broth, Worcestershire sauce, bay leaves, thyme, and rosemary.
+Return the seared beef and any accumulated juices to the pot.
 Add carrots, potatoes, and celery.
-Give everything a good stir.
-The liquid should almost cover the vegetables.
-If it doesn’t quite reach, add another splash of broth.
+Stir once.
+The liquid should come close to covering the vegetables.
+If it falls short, add a splash more broth.

-Step 5: Pressure Cook Secure the lid and make sure the pressure valve is set to “Sealing.”
-Press “Manual” or “Pressure Cook” and set the timer for 35 minutes at high pressure.
-When the timer beeps, let the pressure release naturally for 10 minutes, then carefully switch the valve to “Venting” to release any remaining pressure.
-This gradual release keeps your meat tender.
+Secure the lid and set the pressure valve to “Sealing.”
+Select “Manual” or “Pressure Cook” and set the timer for 35 minutes at high pressure.
+When the timer finishes, let the pressure release naturally for 10 minutes, then switch the valve to “Venting” to release the rest.
+The gradual release keeps the meat from tightening up.

 Nutritional Information

-Per serving (based on 6 servings):
+Per serving, based on 6 servings:

 - Calories: 425